abu-compbio/netcentric/README.md

 ...
 ```

-### 5. Mutual Exclusivity Results
+### 5. Results

+The Mutual Exclusivity results will be available in the folder ME_results.
+The TSN results will be available in the folder tsn_results.
-The results will be available in the folder ME_results.
-This folder will appear underthe main directory, when the results are ready.
+The MLA results will be available in the folder MLA_results.
+These folders will appear underthe main directory, when the results are ready.

 ## Runs